CS 112

 4. the per capita total consumption of all energy sources combined

-These observations are unfortunately a little disturbing...
+These observations are unfortunately a bit disturbing...

 Problem 2: Recognizing famous Wellesley alums